cifanip/portfolio/cases/04_hidden_markov_models/index.md

 ## 2. Computations

-To illustrate the effectiveness of the HMM training algorithm, also known as the Baum–Welch algorithm, I present a concrete example implemented in Fortran.
+To illustrate the effectiveness of the HMM training algorithm, also known as the Baum–Welch algorithm, I present a concrete and widely cited example.
 Consider the following scenario.
 There are two possibile hidden states ($N=2$).
 The observation vector is made of fuor labels ($M=4$) interpreted as follows:

 -2 = large negative price difference,